szqmtl/card_info_extractor/README.md

 # Card Information Extractor

-This is a small utility for practising the gemini image recognization to extract the text information from a card image, such as an ID card.
+This utility demonstrates a straightforward approach to using the Gemini API's image recognition capabilities.
+Its primary function is to extract text information (via OCR and document understanding) from an image, such as a sample ID card.

-However, for a product processing ID cards, there'd be some security concerns with this way.
-Therefore, for ID card management, please consider other solutions, such as Google Cloud Document AI(DocAI), AWS Intelligent Document Processing(IDP), etc.
+## Security Warning for Production Use
+This utility is for demonstration and practice only.

+Using a general-purpose Large Language Model (LLM) like Gemini for processing sensitive Identity Documents (IDs) in a production environment introduces significant security and compliance risks.

+For enterprise-level, secure, and compliant ID card management and data extraction, please consider specialized document processing solutions:

+* Google Cloud Document AI (DocAI)

+* AWS Intelligent Document Processing (IDP)

+* Other dedicated identity verification services

 ## Configuration